 Traveling by car?
 That often offers more convenience for you and the pets, especially if you can take your time.
 But along the way you may need to stop in a hotel.
 Not all hotels accept pets, or they may charge extra, so research good options in advance.
 The Pets Are Welcome website offers a good listing.

-Cats don’t tend to be eager travelers, but many dogs love adventure and most have a wonderful time at hotels.
+Cats don’t tend to be eager travelers.
+Many cats seem to hate vacations and act out while you’re gone, or when you come home.
+But many dogs love adventure and most have a wonderful time at hotels.
 Just be sure your furry companions are good guests, or you could be in for a costly fine.
 You may love meeting strange dogs when you travel, but other guests could be scared of pets, or allergic to them, so think ahead so your pets are welcomed and polite.

 Tips for Hotels and Pets

 Dogs that make a fuss at home when left alone or suffer separation anxiety probably aren’t good travelers either and may howl if left alone in the hotel room.
 Most hoteliers prefer your dog be crated when she must be left alone in the room, because kenneling dogs virtually eliminates the chance of room damage, and also reassures the housekeeping folks who may be afraid of dogs.
 Pets accustomed to crates also feel safer and happier when inside the familiar “den.”